 Luther does not deny that it is possible to perceive the invisible things of God from his works in creation; that is, as he himself defines in the commentary to Thesis 19, to perceive God's power, his wisdom, his righteousness, his goodness, etc. What he denies is that this perception of God is of any use.
 It makes men neither worthy nor wise.
 It does not change our relationship to God.
-Men have misused the perception of God by his words has not hindered anybody from falling away from God and from becoming an idol-worshipper."
+Men have misused the perception of God from his works, as the explanation of Thesis 20 says: "They have become fools.
+The perception of God by his words has not hindered anybody from falling away from God and from becoming an idol-worshipper."
 And so "God was pleased through the foolishness of what was preached to save those who believe" (I Cor.
 1:21).
 This preaching is the message of the cross (I Cor.
 1:18).
-While the theology of glory perceives and sees the invisible things of God by the suffering and by the cross.
+While the theology of glory perceives and sees the invisible things of God from the works of creation, the theology of the cross sees and perceives the visible (posterior) things of God by the suffering and by the cross.
 The theologian of glory looks upon the world, the works of creation.
 By his reason he perceives beyond them the invisible nature of God, his omnipotence, wisdom, and goodness.
 But God remains for him invisible.